zsmweb/librtcdcpp/README.md

 * Set env var `CENTRIFUGO_SERVER` to hostname:ip of the server started from above. (else it will use the default "localhost:8000")

 * Run `python3 python/peer.py` on the nodes (Python 3.5+ needed).
 Peer.py assigns a random UUID and you can 'call' any other peer just by typing in their UUID

-#### Note

-* :warning: Make sure that the containers that hold the client *and* centrifugo server are configured for proper [networking](https://docs.docker.com/engine/userguide/networking/).
-You can set `--network=host` to let the containers use the host network's stack for easier networking.
-Otherwise it'll use the default docker bridge network.

-* :warning: It may take several couple of hours to build the ARMv7 container, especially if it has matplotlib, numpy and its dependencies.
-Comment out [those lines](https://github.com/hamon-in/librtcdcpp/blob/8b8f373c828078c985824b45876b40c5b6648fcc/Dockerfile-debian.armv7#L22-#L24) and build the container.
-The resulting container won't be able to run `stress_test.py` at the moment but can run the signalling client `peer.py`.